nuts-foundation/nuts-node/docs/pages/integrating/vc.rst

 There are 2 other matchers for strings:
 - ``"*"`` to match credential fields that contain the field (non-empty)
-- ``*`` as postfix to match credential fields that start with the given string, e.g. ``Hospital Amst*``
+- ``*`` as postfix to match credential fields that start with the given string, e.g. ``Hospital Amst*`` When ``*`` is used anywhere else in the string it won't be interpreted as wildcard and matched as-is.
+Wildcards are not supported for other types than strings.

 The following example showcases both matchers: